Council Tax bands

-Follow this link to find out your council tax band.
+Follow this link to find out your Council Tax band.

-You pay council tax for any property you live in, as well as unoccupied properties.
-Every property is allocated a band A-H which is based on its value at April 1991.
+You pay Council Tax for any property you live in, as well as unoccupied properties.
+Every property is allocated a band A to H, which is based on its value at April 1991.

-|Property band||Capital values as at 1 April 1991 (£)||Council tax (£) 2018/19|
+|Property band||Capital values as at 1 April 1991 (£)||Council tax (£) 2022/23|

-0 - 40,000
+0 to 40,000

-Council tax bands are based on how much a property was worth on 1 April 1991.
-The Valuation Office Agency is responsible for valuing properties for the purposes of council tax banding.
+Council Tax bands are based on how much a property was worth on 1 April 1991.
+The Valuation Office Agency is responsible for valuing properties for the purposes of Council Tax banding.

 If you think your banding may be wrong, you can contact the Valuation Office Agency to discuss your reasons.

-For more information on how to challenge your band visit the gov.uk website on council tax band.
+For more information on how to challenge your band visit the gov.uk website on Council Tax band.

 You must continue paying your Council Tax while the challenge is happening.

-Follow the list down and as soon as you reach a description that applies to a member in your household, then they will be the person liable to pay council tax.
+Follow the list down and as soon as you reach a description that applies to a member in your household, then they will be the person liable to pay Council Tax.

 A resident is a person who is 18 years of age or over, occupying the dwelling as their main or only home.

-All the people in the household that fall into the same category are responsible for paying the council tax, for example joint tenants.
+All the people in the household that fall into the same category are responsible for paying the Council Tax, for example joint tenants.
 Partners whether married or not are also liable even if they do not have the same interest in the property.